Prathamdas3/raggy/rag-backend/order.md

 [x] verctor store setup
 [ ] rag builder
 [ ] delete minio files when the chat is deleted
+[ ] merge similar files like audio generation and text generation, and audio and text storing in db as well as audio storing in minio
 [ ] migrate to langchain 1.0 from langchain_classic
 [ ] add logs in the db system
 [ ] add a custom check to check the incoming chat_id or the user_id really exits or not for every subsystem